creativecommons/creativecommons.org/python_env/src/cc.engine/docs/source/tech_overview.rst

 How the app is structured
 -------------------------

 The meat of the application is all housed in cc/engine/.
+Several parts of the application are broken into "subapplications", such as cc/engine/licenses/, which houses the routing information and views for the actual licenses and their deeds, and cc/engine/chooser/, which houses the views and routing information for the license chooser.

 WSGI Application